Suraj80/Suraj80/README.md

 ### 👨‍💻 About Me

-🎓 Pursuing MCA at KLS Gogte Institute of Technology, Belgaum (GPA: 8.0/10)
+🎓 Pursuing MCA at KLS Gogte Institute of Technology, Belgaum
-🎓 BCA Graduate from Global College of BCA, Hubli (GPA: 7.2/10)
+🎓 BCA Graduate from Global College of BCA, Hubli
 🧠 Interests: Web Development, SSO Authentication, AI Integrations
 🏆 Participated in Hackathons and Workshops related to REST APIs, AI, and UX